AbeKdm/ZumRailsTest/README.md

-# ZumRailsPosts Interview Test
+# ZumRailsPosts Interview Test - Avi Kedem

 A brief description of what this project does and who it's for

-### I've structured the solution into four layers:
+## I've structured the solution into four layers:

 #### Client
 A basic Angular client interacting with the API.